ed22699/Obsidian/Books/Pragmatic Thinking and Learning - Andy Hunt.md

 - SMART helps specify goals (Specific, Measurable, Achievable, Relevant, Time-Boxed)
 - [[Learning Techniques]]
 - [[Experimentation to learn]]
 - To make good changes it needs to be less about verbal instruction and more about awareness.
-See without judging (do the thing observe the consequences) then act (make a change and see how the results change)
+See without judging (do the thing observe the consequences) then act (make a change and see how the results change).
+For debugging, picture the bug think what should be wrong then see if its the case and change.